Semaphor

 Overview

-A global date filter lets you set one date range at the dashboard level and have every eligible card pick it up automatically — no need to configure the same date filter card by card.
+A global date filter lets you set one date range at the dashboard level and have every eligible card pick it up automatically, with no need to configure the same date filter card by card.

 Think of it as the dashboard's default time window.
-You set it once, and every card built on a semantic dataset respects it.
+You set it once, and every eligible card with a clear date field respects it.

 How it works